Debiased machine learning for combining probability and non-probability survey data: Simple random sampling without replacement of clusters

-Consider the case of simple random sampling of clusters without replacement (so, $\pi^C_1 = \ldots = \pi^C_J$).
+First, consider the case of SRSWOR of clusters (so, $\pi^C_1 = \ldots = \pi^C_J$).
 As described in Section~\ref{sect:dgm}, sampling of individuals within sampled clusters is done using some (possibly multistage) sampling design.
-Suppose that $M$ and $J$ are both integer multiples of $K$ (the case where $M$ and/or $J$ are not multiples of $K$ is considered as a special case in Section~\ref{sect:unequal.probs}).
+Suppose that $M$ and $J$ are both integer multiples of $K$; the case where $M$ and/or $J$ are not multiples of $K$ is considered as a special case in Section~\ref{sect:unequal.probs}.

 Randomly partition the $M$ sampled clusters (i.e.\ those with $R^C_j=1$) evenly into $K$ folds and, likewise, the $J-M$ unsampled clusters (i.e.\ those with $R^C_j=0$) evenly into the $K$ folds, with all such partitions being equally probable.
-Each fold contains $M/K$ sampled clusters and $(J-M)/K$ unsampled clusters.
+Thus, each fold contains $M/K$ sampled clusters and $(J-M)/K$ unsampled clusters.